Sheppard

 +

-Platform-scale HVAC businesses ($25M-$75M EBITDA) have traded at 10-14x in recent years, with the most operationally mature platforms at the high end.
-Add-on multiples typically range 6-9x, with the spread reflecting the integration premium the platform pays for.
-The multiple is materially affected by marketing maturity — clean attribution, consolidated vendor stack, sponsor-grade reporting, and exit-ready data room can defend the high end of the band; the lack of those gives buyers room to negotiate down.
+Platform-scale HVAC businesses ($25M to $75M EBITDA) have traded at 10x to 14x in recent years, with the most operationally mature platforms at the high end.
+Add-on multiples typically range 6x to 9x.
+The platform multiple is materially affected by marketing maturity.
+Clean attribution, unified KPIs across the platform, sponsor-grade reporting, and an exit-ready data room can defend the high end of the band.
+The lack of those gives buyers room to negotiate down.

 How do you market a multi-DMA HVAC roll-up?